latamkeys-community/resources/FAQ.md

 # Frequent Asked Questions

-Comonly asked questions about the project and hobby.
+Commonly asked questions about the project and hobby.

 ### What is a mechanical keyboard?